SpectacularAI/3dgs-deblur/README.md

         # EXTRA_VARIANTS=ON ./scripts/create_smartphone_variants.sh

 Note: all the components in this pipeline are not guaranteed to be deterministic, especially when executed on different machines.

-## Training with custom data

-The method can be also be used with custom data recorded using the Spectacular Rec app ([v1.0.0+ for Android](https://play.google.com/store/apps/details?id=com.spectacularai.rec), [v1.2.0+ for iOS](https://apps.apple.com/us/app/spectacular-rec/id6473188128)).

-First, download and extract a recording created using the app, e.g., `/PATH/TO/spectacular-rec-MY_RECORDING`.

-**iOS cases** (short rolling shutter read-out): Process as

-    ./scrpts/process_and_train_sai_custom_mb.sh /PATH/TO/spectacular-rec-MY_RECORDING

-**Android** (long rolling-shutter readout).
-The recommended mode is:

-    ./scripts/process_and_train_sai_custom_mbrs_pose_opt.sh

-See the contents of the script for more details.

-Additionally, any folder of the form `data/inputs-processed/CASE` can be trained directly with Nerfstudio using the `ns-train splatfacto --data data/inputs-processed/CASE ...`.
-Use `--help` and see `train.py` for the recommended parameters.

 ## License